Coupled gas and bubble dynamics at the solidification front: Introduction

 The mathematical model formulated by Pohl~\cite{pohl1954solute} enables the prediction of solute and gas segregation profiles at the solidification front as a function of factors such as solidification velocity, solute diffusivity, and solubility within the liquid phase, assuming negligible diffusion within the solid phase, an absence of vaporization, and purely diffusive transport within the liquid.
 Assuming the absence of convection in the liquid phase and negligible gas diffusion in the solid, the variation in gas concentration during solidification can be estimated using the following equation :

-where $t$ is the time, $D$ is the diffusion coefficient of the gas, $C_L$ is the gas concentration at a distance $x$ from the solidification front and $C_0$ is the bulk gas concentration in the liquid far from the solidification front.
-The partition coefficient $k$ is related to the solubility of the gas in the ice and is defined as the ratio of gas solubility in the solid phase to the one in the liquid phase.
+where $V_{sf}$ is the solidification front velocity ($m/s$), $t$ is the time ($s$), $D$ is the diffusion coefficient of the gas ($m^{2}/s$), $C_L$ is the gas concentration at a distance $x$ from the solidification front and $C_0$ is the bulk gas concentration in the liquid far from the solidification front ($g/L$).
+The partition coefficient $k$ is related to the solubility of the gas in the ice and is defined as the ratio of gas solubility in the solid phase to the one in the liquid phase (and is therefore dimensionless).
 The local segregation of solutes is especially critical for examining the morphology of the solidification front, the occurrence of constitutional supercooling leading to the formation of premelted liquid films~\cite{wettlaufer1999impurity, dedovets2018five}, as well as for understanding the behavior of objects in proximity to the front~\cite{tyagi2022solute}.

 The continued segregation of gas at the solidification front can therefore lead to a marked increase in gas concentration, potentially exceeding the solubility limit within the liquid medium and eventually initiate bubble nucleation.
 Classical nucleation theory~\cite{becker1935kinetische,volmer1926keimbildung, frenkel1946kinetic} provides a theoretical framework for characterizing the emergence of new phases, such as gas bubbles in supersaturated liquids.
 This theory postulates that random thermal fluctuations may exceed the local free energy barrier required for nucleation~\cite{ward1970thermodynamics}, consequently allowing for the formation of bubbles.~\cite{bowers1995supersaturation}.
 The classical nucleation theory enables the estimation of the likelihood that a nucleus will evolve into a stable bubble~\cite{cavitation,baidakov2014spontaneous}, the theoretical nucleation rate~\cite{kalikmanov2012classical,blander1975bubble}, and the critical nucleation concentration~\cite{bowers1995supersaturation} within a given system.